adjust/adobe_air_sdk/README.md

 ## <a id="additional-features">Additional features

-You can take advantage of the following features once the adjust SDK is integrated into your project.
+You can take advantage of the following features once the Adjust SDK is integrated into your project.

 ### <a id="event-tracking">Event tracking

-You can tell adjust about every event you want to track.
+You can tell Adjust about every event you want to track.
 Suppose you want to track every tap on a button.
 Simply create a new event token in your [dashboard].
 Let's say that event token is `abc123`.
 You can add the following line in your button’s click handler method to track the click:

 ```actionscript
 var adjustEvent:AdjustEvent = new AdjustEvent("abc123");